core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response {#sec-pairwise-verify-resp}

-Upon receiving a response with the Group Flag set to 0, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.
+Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in {{ssec-verify-response}}, with the following differences.

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.